redhatNORDICS/consulting-lab/roles/openvpn/README.md

 If you are using NetworkManager, you can simply import this vpn config.

-**You may want to enable the `use this connection only for resources on its network` option to only route traffic meant for the labenvironment through the VPN.**
+**You may want to enable the `Use this connection only for resources on its network` option to only route traffic meant for the labenvironment through the VPN.**

 Requirements
 ------------